Clinical Experiences

 family medicine, internal medicine, general surgery, emergency medicine, behavioral

 medicine, pediatrics and gynecology/prenatal care.
-These rotations are six weeks in
+These rotations are five weeks

-length.
-An elective rotation is also required after the completion of all core rotations.
+in length.
+Two elective rotations are also required after the completion of all core

-The elective is four weeks in length.
-As such, we rely heavily on practicing providers
+rotations.
+The electives are four weeks in length.
+As such, we rely heavily on practicing

-to assist and supervise the student in the development of the skills and clinical
+providers to assist and supervise the student in the development of the skills and

 BECOME A PRECEPTOR